Laztec/MapCollector/README.md

 # Map Collector

-Generates images of maps and stores hashes for duplicate-detection.
+Generates images of maps and stores metadata for duplicate-detection.

 Intended to aid in collecting map art on multiplayer servers.

-The generated images and metadata can be found in `.minecraft/map-collector/`.
+- The generated images and metadata can be found in `.minecraft/map-collector/`.
+- Manually modifying any of the files within this folder can cause unhandled issues.
+- The fields in `maps.csv` are [File_ID, Map_Name, Map_ID, Image_Hash].

 ## Commands